LaraAEC/foodExplorer_page/README.md

 # Funcionalidades
 Considering the two personas that can log in, here are the following considerations.
 ### Administrator's Responsibilities:
-- Create, view, edit, and delete dishes from the menu of the administered restaurant.
+- Create, view, edit, and delete dishes from the menu of the administered restaurant

-- Track all orders placed by customers on the Orders page and assign a status to each order until its delivery, keeping the user informed about the order's progress.
+- Track all orders placed by customers on the Orders page and assign a status to each order until its delivery, keeping the user informed about the order's progress

-- Search for dishes by title or ingredient.
+- Search for dishes by title or ingredient
 ### User's Responsibilities:

-- View dishes listed in the Menu, click on a chosen dish, and navigate to the Details screen with its complete description.
+- View dishes listed in the Menu, click on a chosen dish, and navigate to the Details screen with its complete description

 - Add items to the cart by clicking the "Add" button.
 The quantity is controlled by the "-" and "+" buttons.

-- Clicking the "My Order" button redirects the user to a screen where they can view their order, the total sum, and payment methods.
+- Clicking the "My Order" button redirects the user to a screen where they can view their order, the total sum, and payment methods

-- Remove a dish from the cart, and the total order value should automatically update.
+- Remove a dish from the cart, and the total order value should automatically update

-- Mark a dish as a favorite by clicking the heart icon next to each dish.
+- Mark a dish as a favorite, simply click on the heart icon that appears next to each one, as well as remove it from favorites in the same manner.

-- Make payments via Pix or card (simulation).
+- Make payments via Pix or card (simulation)

-- Track their order and view its status at any moment.
+- Track their order and view its status at any moment

-- Search for dishes by title or ingredient.
+- Search for dishes by title or ingredient
 # Code Versioning
 - Git
 - Github